Quick start guide

 • Click Apply and then click Save.

-• Once you save the scopes, the installation URL will regenerate automatically to include it.
+• Once you save the scopes, the App installation URL for testing and App Installation URL will regenerate automatically to include it.

 🚧